 What makes a good index?
 What makes a bad one?
-Why don’t we just use searches to find what we want in books or eBooks?
+Why don’t we just use the search function to find what we want in eBooks?
 Interested in what makes an ethical index?
 Visit the video at the bottom of the page!

-An index is like the wrapping paper to a special present.
+An index is like the wrapping paper for a special present.
 The index reflects what’s inside the book, just like wrapping paper might reflect the kind of gift inside the box.

-In a book about typewriters, one reader might look up the term “keys”, while another the term “buttons”.
+In a book about typewriters, one reader might look up the term “keys,” while another might look up the term “buttons.”
 It is the indexer’s job to think like readers and guide them to the information they are looking for.

 Locators (page numbers)